kumar10011/devop1/readme.txt

-Hello Git This is anjani kumar
+Hello Bro How ARE you Welcome to Git This is anjani kumar